Chapter 1: Jamie

 I shake my head.
 "No, he was way too fast; we'll never be able to catch up to him.
-And he has all of my money, I don't know how the hell I'm gonna get on a bus now."
+And he has all of my money, I don't know how I'm gonna get on a bus now."

 "Hey, don't worry about it, we can at least file a report to the police station.
 That way they can easily help us find him.
 And I can give you some money if that's OK with you."
 He replies confidently.

 "Um, no it's OK, I don't want you to go through too much trouble," I start but he hands me $200 without even thinking.
 "Whoa, this is way too much, I'm only taking the bus."
 I laugh nervously.

 He shrugs.
 "Yeah, you'll probably have to make some change, but I'm feeling kinda generous today so you can keep it all of it."

 I take the money hesitantly.
 "A-Are you sure about this?"

 He gives me another killer smile.
 "Positive."

 My heart flutters in my chest.
 I glance down at his wrist and notice he's wearing a really expensive Rolex watch.
 Then my eyes trail over to his outfit and notice he's wearing pants and a fine pressed blazer that look like they were just recently plucked out of an A-line men's clothing store.
 And his shoes, they're the nicest shoes I've ever seen; not to mention his jewelry that I'm pretty sure is encrusted with real diamonds and gold.